-There are ways to manage and mitigate late payers but, if you’ve applied these methods and the client still continuously fails to pay you on time, they’re a rude arsehole and you should consider getting rid of them.
+There are ways to manage and mitigate late payers but, if you’ve applied these methods and the client still continuously fails to pay you on time, then you should consider getting rid of them.

-Freelancers rely on a steady income and you should be able to focus on better things than whether some idiot is going to pay your invoice on time.
+Freelancers rely on a steady income and you need to focus on more important things than whether a client will pay your invoice on time.

 They’re just not right

-Sometimes you get a client who you can’t communicate with well.
-For some reason you continually misunderstand each other and you just have a gut feeling about them.
-You’re not sure why but you just don’t gel properly and you don’t really like working for them.
+Sometimes you get a client you just can’t communicate with.
+For some reason, you continually misunderstand each other and you’re not sure why, but you just don’t gel and you don’t really enjoy working with them.